foreverfl/vscode/docs/csharp/debugging.md

 ### Debug with F5

-With the C# Dev Kit extension installed and no debug configurations available to select in the Debug view, you can start debugging your project by having a `.cs` file opened and then pressing `kb(workbench.action.debug.start)`.
+With the C# Dev Kit extension installed and no debug configurations available to select in the Debug view, you can start debugging your project by having a `.cs` file opened and then pressing `F5`.
 The debugger will automatically find your project and start debugging.
 If you have multiple projects, it will prompt for which project you would like to start debugging.

 You can also start a debugging session from the **Run and Debug** view from the side bar of VS Code.
 See more at [Debugging in VS Code](/docs/editor/debugging.md).